-Steven Strang over at Charisma Mag – who has posted more false prophecy relating to coronavirus than Wuhan has sick-beds – claimed today that “prophet” Chuck Smith prophesied the coming of coronavirus.
+Steven Strang over at Charisma Mag – who has posted more false prophecy relating to coronavirus than Wuhan has sick-beds – claimed today that “prophet” Chuck Pierce prophesied the coming of coronavirus.
 He’s also making the claim on his podcast.
 This claim is spurious and untrue.

 At the snake-oil blog, Charisma, Strang writes…